ShineKami/dpospool/README.md

 bash pool.sh help - see all commands
 </pre>

-#Configure
+#Configure<br>
-All pool configuration in "config.json", edit "config.json" before "bash pool.sh install" and set "login, pass, network etc."
+All pool configuration in "config.json", edit "config.json" before "bash pool.sh install" and set "login, pass, network etc."<br>
 After change "config.json" for the changes to take effect on work pool use "bash pool.sh reload"